ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 and Aggregators have an inconsistent view of the the task configuration, then aggregation of reports will fail.
 This is guaranteed by the binding of the task ID (derived from the task configuration) to report shares provided by HPKE encryption.
-Furthermore, the presence of `task_prov` extension type in report share means Aggregators that do not recognize Taskprov extension must abort with `invalidMessage`, as described in ({{Section 4.4.3 of !DAP}}).
+Furthermore, the presence of `task_prov` extension type in the report share means Aggregators that do not recognize Taskprov extension must abort with `invalidMessage`, as described in ({{Section 4.4.3 of !DAP}}).
 This prevents a malicious Leader from provisioning a modified task in Helper with other means,